 - i.
-The acceptance of additional grant monies. - ii.
+The acceptance of additional grant monies where an associated increase of appropriation is required. - ii.
 The inclusion of expenditures that are projected to exceed budgeted amounts within the fund. - iii.
 The re-appropriation of monies/expenditures (excluding SBCTA staff salary costs) from one program or fund to another.